bhoriuchi/knex-schemer/README.md

 ## Whats New?
 ---
 * 06/25/2015
-  * added ignore when relationships (hasOne, hasMany, belongsTo, belongsToMany) are specified to work with bookshelf-factory (in development)
+  * added ignore when relationships (hasOne, hasMany, belongsTo and belongsToMany) are specified to work with bookshelf-factory (in development)
+  * added ignore for bookshelf-factory model parameters (extendProto and extendClass)
+  * exposed all functions
   * fixed bug where an SQL exception was thrown if the load data was an empty array
-  * updated version to **0.1.6**
+  * updated version to **0.1.7**
 * 06/22/2015
   * added **load** function to load data into the table
   * added **convert** function to format load data so that it can be inserted